MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 academic standing for financial reasons / to pursue web development."

 ## Checklist
-Before you submit your resume for review, make sure you can answer yes to all these questions.
+Before you submit your résumé for review, make sure you can answer yes to all these questions.

 * Layout